creachadair/leaf/README.md

 All encryption is performed using the AEAD construction with the ChaCha20-Poly1305 algorithm with a 256-bit key and a 24-bit nonce.

-The _data key_ (`"key"`) is encrypted with an _access key_ supplied by the user.
-Typically this may be generated randomly and stored in a secure location, or generated from a passphrase via a KDF like scrypt or hkdf.
+The user must provide a 256-bit _access key_ to create or open a file.
+Typically this may be generated randomly and stored in a secure location, or generated from a passphrase via a KDF like [scrypt](https://en.wikipedia.org/wiki/Scrypt) or [hkdf](https://en.wikipedia.org/wiki/HKDF).

+The _data key_ (`"key"`) is encrypted with the access key.

 The _data record_ is encrypted with the data key.